-Each academic year, some 550 HLS students explore the practice of law in the world around them through a diverse set of clinical legal offerings administered by the Office of Clinical and Pro Bono Programs.
+Each academic year, hundreds of HLS students explore the practice of law in the world around them through a diverse set of clinical offerings administered by the Office of Clinical and Pro Bono Programs.

-Through clinical offerings, students engage in supervised projects spanning the globe — assisting underserved clients, developing crucial legal resources, and conducting policy-based research.
-Notable recent clinical engagements abroad have included:
+Through these HLS clinics, students engage in supervised projects spanning the globe — assisting underserved clients, developing crucial legal resources, and conducting policy-based research.

 Closer to home, many students provide direct representation of clients or work on complex questions of refugee and asylum law, criminal defense, environmental law, civil legal services, and education rights.